 - minimal credit inquiries

 If you see you might be lacking in one or more of those areas, time to make a plan and make some improvements.
 Are your balances high?
 Make an effort to pay them down to below 30 percent of your available credit.
 If all you have are credit cards, time to think about an installment loan or line of credit and a great place to get one of these is at a local credit union.
 Lastly, if you see late payments, make a whole-hearted effort to make your payments on time.
-Late payments are the #1 downfall of a credit score.
+Late payments are the number 1 downfall of a credit score.

 Still Hung Up on Knowing Your Score?
 Then Choose One

-OK, so you are a numbers kind of person and you really, really need to know your score.
+OK, so you are a numbers kind of person and you really, really want to know your score.
 Then pick one to focus on and we suggest you choose your FICO score.
 Why FICO and not VantageScore?
 Well, your FICO score is the one the majority of lenders look at when evaluating you as a credit risk.
 The big three credit bureaus will show you your VantageScore so you will have to go to the actual FICO website to order your FICO score.

 You can get your FICO Score one of two ways: